thinkinglabs/thinkinglabs.github.io/_drafts/what-is-continuous-delivery.md

 Working in small batches derives from two other principles: [*Create a Repeatable, Reliable, Deterministic, and Efficient Process for Releasing Software*](#create-a-repeatable-reliable-deterministic-and-efficient-process-for-releasing-software), and [*Automate the Right Things*](#automate-the-right-things).

-### Do It More Often When It Hurts

-This is more of a heuristic than a principle.
-Bring the pain forward.

-When integrating software is hard, do it on every commit, requiring the [*Continuous Integration*](#continuous-integration) foundation.

-When testing is painful, that only occurs before a release.
-Do not test at the end.
-But [*Build Quality In*](#build-quality-in) by adopting the [*Continuous Testing*](#continuous-testing) foundation, from the start.

-When releasing is laborious and distressing, move from releasing once a year to biannually, to quarterly, to monthly, weekly, and eventually daily or even multiple times per day.
-This builds on the principle to [*Automate the Right Things*](#automate-the-right-things), and the practice of [*Deploying the Same Way to Every Environment*](#deploy-the-same-way-to-every-environment).

-When writing documentation is tedious, do it immediately when implementing the feature or the architectural change.
-Make the documentation, [runbooks](https://www.pagerduty.com/resources/automation/learn/what-is-a-runbook/), and [decision records](https://cognitect.com/blog/2011/11/15/documenting-architecture-decisions.html) part of the [Definition of Done](https://www.scrum.org/resources/what-definition-done).

-Admittedly, depending on our situation, this may require considerable effort and investment.
-But it is certainly an investment.
-It is not a cost.
-It has a return.
-In the end, it induces a more reliable, consistent, and efficient delivery process, reducing stress and burnout.
-Hence, we have to [*Pursue Continuous Improvement relentlessly*](#pursue-continuous-improvement-relentlessly).

 ### Automate the Right Things

 Computers perform repetitive tasks; people solve problems.
 To reduce the cost of pushing out changes, we should invest in simplifying and automating repetitive work that takes time, such as manual regression testing and manual release processes.
 This frees up teams for higher-value problem-solving activities, innovation and value creation.
 Automation accelerates feedback, therefore multiplying learning and discovery.
 It supports faster, more reliable releases.
 Most importantly, it vastly reduces risks.